 At WhyHunger, we envision a fundamental shift in the way the world eats, rooted in shared resources, respect for the earth, and dignity for all people.
 And we believe the best way to achieve this goal is by working towards food sovereignty.
 Food Sovereignty is a term coined in 90s by La Via Campesina, an international peasant movement that represents

 As the crisis of capitalism and climate deepens, Indigenous people are leading the way in the defense of Mother Earth and humanity.
-Through our Global Movements Program, WhyHunger works to support the protagonism of Indigenous people in their demands for sovereignty, defense of life and wellbeing.
-And central to Indigenous protagonism is the concept of kinship, or the interconnectedness and
+Through the Global Movements Program, WhyHunger works to support the protagonism of Indigenous people in their demands for sovereignty, defense of life and wellbeing.
+Some things we know to be true from our accompaniment of Indigenous led

 When employees at a San Francisco food bank had exhausted all options to fix a toxic work environment, unionizing changed everything.
 Unions are often misunderstood or even thought to be a thing of the past, but today, workers in high profile companies and non-profits across the country are organizing more than ever.
 From Amazon to Starbucks, workers are feeling unheard